conan-io/docs/getting_started.rst

 Please check the reference for more information on how to search in remotes, or how to remove or clean packages from the local cache, or how to define custom cache directory per user or per project.

-You can also inspect your current projects dependencies with the ``info`` command, pointing it to the folder where the ``conanfile.txt`` is:
+You can also inspect your current project's dependencies with the ``info`` command, pointing it to the folder where the ``conanfile.txt`` is:

 .. code-block:: bash